-The Waitrose & Partners 2016-2020 sector data, presented below, is broadly under the 2024 targets already, (link to RUMA targets here).
-All supply chains have committed to minimise the use of antibiotics, including CIA's, where appropriate.
+The Waitrose & Partners 2016-2021 sector data, presented below, is broadly under the 2024 targets already, (link to RUMA targets here).
+All supply chains share benchmarking data quarterly and have committed to minimise the use of antibiotics, including CIA's, where appropriate.